 In order to provide the most appropriate help for the circumstances of your situation, we work with many local agencies.
 If they feel you are struggling to put food on the table, they will issue you with an evoucher.
 The local agency can also provide long-term support if needed to help address some of the issues behind the reasons for your crisis.
 Agencies we work with include Citizens Advice, housing support officers, children’s centres, health visitors, social services and some local charities.

-1. Arrange a visit with such a referral agency that most meets your needs
+1. Call a referral agency that most meets your needs

 They will discuss your situation and supply you with an evoucher where appropriate.
 View a full list of agencies signed up to work with Stretford foodbank.

 2. What to do when you have been issued an evoucher number.

 You will receive a call from our volunteer admin staff to discuss your dietary needs.
 We will also agree on a delivery day and time.
 If you are not in when we come to deliver we will not be able to return, we will contact you and you will have to make arrangments to collect yourself.